-Project Smile is a federally tax exempt non-profit organization which donates new and previously owned stuffed animals, coloring books/crayons, small toys and children's reading books for police officers, fire fighters and paramedics to give to children.
+Project Smile is a federally tax exempt non-profit organization which donates stuffed animals, coloring books/crayons and children's reading books for police officers, fire fighters and paramedics to give to children.
 The goal of Project Smile is to provide all emergency responders throughout New England and eventually throughout the nation, with a continual supply of comfort items to help ease the pain and fear of traumatized children.

 Very few police officers or firefighters have anything to give to a child.
 Please help PROJECT SMILE reach its goal of collecting enough stuffed animals for every emergency responder in New England to always have one to give to a hurting child.

 Why do the police, fire fighters and paramedics need stuffed animals?
 They give them to children who are

 - Crime Victims